sumup/sumup-ios-sdk/README.md

 ```

 To learn more about setting up your project for CocoaPods, please refer to the [official documentation](https://cocoapods.org/#install).

+### Integration via Carthage

+The SumUp SDK can be integrated with Carthage by following the steps below:

+1. Add the following line to your `Cartfile`:

+		github "sumup/sumup-ios-sdk"

+2. Run `carthage update sumup-ios-sdk`
+3. Link your app against `Carthage/Build/iOS/SumUpSDK.framework` by dragging it into "Linked Frameworks and Libraries".
+Because SumUp is a statically linked library, it must **not** be contained in "Embedded Frameworks" and you must **not** add `SumUpSDK.framework` to Carthage's build phase.
+4. Add `-ObjC` to "Other Linker Flags" if not yet included.
+5. Add the provided `SMPSharedResource` bundle to your app target:

+		Carthage/Build/iOS/SumUpSDK.framework/Versions/A/Resources/SMPSharedResources.bundle

+6. Make sure the [required Info.plist keys](#privacy-info-plist-keys) are present.

+To learn more about setting up your project for Carthage, please refer to the [official documentation](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).

+> Note:
+> See [Test your integration](#test-your-integration) for more information.

+### Test your integration
+In your debug setup you can call `+[SMPSumUpSDK testSDKIntegration]`.
+It will run various checks and print its findings to the console.
+Please do not call it in your Release build.

 ### Supported device orientation
 The SDK supports all device orientations on iPad and portrait on iPhone.